Skip to main content

 The working directory defaults to the repo root, but you can customize it per-workspace:

-grackle project create "My Project" --working-directory /workspaces/my-repo
+grackle workspace create "My Workspace" --env my-docker --working-directory /workspaces/my-repo

 Importing from GitHub